azvinod/schymrd/README.md

 Numeric Metadata, or PCs based on the value selected for ‘Numeric Analysis Type’.

 #### Graphs:
-- The first plot is a tSNE that is colored based on the Primary Numeric and Secondary Numeric selection.
+- The first plot is a harmony that is colored based on the Primary Numeric and Secondary Numeric selection.
 - The second plot’s first tile is a violin plot that displays the Identity selection on the X-axis and the Primary Numeric on the Y-axis.
 The second plot’s second tile is the same as the first tile but is based on the selection of the Secondary Numeric field.
-- The third plot is the tSNE that is colored based on the Identity selection.
+- The third plot is the harmony that is colored based on the Identity selection.

 ---
 ### Marker Set (Grid)